publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch13A/m__us_usc_t42_s1786.md

         (2)

-         Subject to amounts appropriated to carry out this section under subsection (g) of this section—
+         Subject to amounts appropriated to carry out this section under subsection (g)—

             (A) the Secretary shall make cash grants to State agencies for the purpose of administering the program, and